Magento 2 Full Page Cache: Speed Up Your Site

 You will see the information like follows:

-All cache types or only the specified ones can be enabled or disabled by you through the command.
+All Magento 2 cache types can be enabled or disabled through the command line.
 The cache type disabling is useful when working in the development mode, as long as you can see all the made changes without flushing the cache.
 Nevertheless, this action affects badly the performance.

 Use the commands to enable/disable the cache: